Differences between LIN, CAN and FlexRay Protocols

 ABOUT THE AUTHOR

-Sumukha Bharadwaj is a FPGA Design Engineer at Prodigy Technovations.
+Sumukha Bharadwaj is an FPGA Design Engineer at Prodigy Technovations.
 He has a Master’s Degree in Engineering – Information Technology from SRH Hochschule Heidelberg University, Heidelberg, Germany.
-His area of interest includes Digital Systems Design, Avionics, Automotive Electronics and Embedded Systems.
+His area of interest includes Digital Systems Design, Avionics, Automotive Electronics, and Embedded Systems.